Leasing a Tesla? You’re paying for the company’s robotaxis — whether you like it or not

-SAN FRANCISCO — Daniel Rey was excited to finally make good on the reservation he made for a Tesla Model 3 sedan three years ago.
-But he was caught off guard when he read the terms of the leasing agreement this month.
+SAN FRANCISCO — Daniel Rey was excited to finally make good on his three-year-old reservation for a Tesla Model 3 sedan.
+But he was caught off guard when he read the terms of the leasing agreement.

-Leasing the car — which Tesla began offering this month for the first time on the Model 3 — would cost an estimated $22,000 over 36 months, according to a quote Rey received from Tesla’s website last week, nearly 60 percent of the $37,200 cost of ownership.
+The ability to lease the car — which Tesla began offering this month on the Model 3 — would cost an estimated $22,000 over 36 months, nearly 60 percent of the $37,200 cost of ownership, according to a quote Rey received from Tesla’s website last week.
 And there would be no option to buy the vehicle after the lease.

-The long-awaited leasing program for the Model 3, which Tesla has pitched as its mass-market offering that will make electric cars mainstream, comes with a twist: the automaker will not allow consumers to buy the vehicle at the end of the three year period.
-Instead, the Silicon Valley automaker intends to absorb all returned Model 3s to launch an eventual robotaxi fleet, a roving network of self-driving vehicles.
-But those who would lease the vehicle seemed to be getting the short end of the stick, consumers and analysts said.
+The long-awaited leasing program for the Model 3, which Tesla has pitched as its mass-market offering that will make electric cars mainstream, comes with a twist: The automaker will not allow consumers to buy the vehicle at the end of the three-year period.
+Instead, the Silicon Valley automaker intends to absorb all returned Model 3s to launch a robotaxi fleet, a roving network of self-driving vehicles.
+But those who would lease the vehicle seemed to be getting shorted, consumers and analysts said.

-“The nice thing is that essentially customers are fronting us the money for the car,” Tesla CEO Elon Musk said at a Tesla investor event in its hometown of Palo Alto, Calif., on Monday.
-"It’s great.”
+“The nice thing is that essentially customers are fronting us the money for the car,” Tesla CEO Elon Musk said Monday at a Tesla investor event in the firm’s hometown of Palo Alto, Calif.
+“It’s great.”

-Auto industry observers said they have never seen such a leasing program -- where leases subsidize an ambitious fleet strategy intended to rake in profits for the automaker.
-Contrary to the Model 3, Tesla allows consumers to buy the Model S luxury sedan or the Model X, the SUV, at the end of the lease, according to its website.
+Auto industry observers said they have never seen such a leasing program — subsidizing an ambitious fleet strategy intended to rake in profits for the automaker.
+Contrary to its deal on the Model 3, Tesla allows consumers to buy the Model S luxury sedan or the Model X, the SUV, at the end of the lease, according to its website.

 Consumers and analysts questioned whether Tesla’s move was merely intended to fill the coffers of the debt-laden company and buoy sagging Model 3 demand in the short term.
-Earlier this month, Tesla said it delivered 50,900 Model 3 vehicles in the first quarter, falling short of the 63,150 delivered in the previous quarter, though it has said deliveries don’t reflect demand.
-Tesla is due to report its first-quarter earnings on Wednesday.
+Earlier this month, Tesla said it delivered 50,900 Model 3 vehicles in the first quarter, falling short of the previous quarter.
+Tesla is due to report its first-quarter earnings Wednesday.

-Tesla’s leasing model presages one vision of the future of automobiles: where consumers don’t own vehicles anymore, and auto companies become service providers of rides.
+Tesla’s leasing model presages one vision of the future of automobiles: in which consumers no longer own vehicles and auto companies become service providers of rides.
 But doing away with the option to purchase shows the way consumers might get shortchanged.

-Of course, Tesla’s plans for a robotaxi service — which it said could operate for as little as 18 cents a mile, compared to manned trips that cost $2 to $3 to cover the same distance — may not materialize in Musk’s tight timeframe.
-And Tesla could eventually decide to let consumers buy the vehicles at the end of the lease.
+Tesla’s plans for a robotaxi service — which it said could operate for as little as 18 cents a mile, compared with manned trips that cost $2 to $3 to cover the same distance — may not materialize in Musk’s tight timeframe.
+And Tesla could eventually decide to let consumers buy the Model 3s at the end of the lease.

 Tesla declined to comment.